 An in-depth study of the theory, concepts, and procedures of financial accounting.
 The course focuses on applications involved in accounting for assets and the valuation and measurement of related income items.
 Fall.
-Prerequisite: ACCT 2302.
+Prerequisite: ACCT 2302 and MATH 1307 or the mathematics requirement for the degree plan.